astrochialinko/Badminton-Shuttlecock-Tracking/progress.md

 ### Describe your initial analysis strategy
 _What was your initial plan?_

-> To classify badminton strokes performed by the players during a professional badminton match
+> Our initial plan is to classify badminton strokes performed by the players during a professional badminton match.
+To achieve our goal, we need to
+> 1. Use [TrackNetV2](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2) to track the shuttlecocks from the input recording video, so that we can use the vector change of the shuttlecocks to separate the strokes
+> 2. Classify the strokes from the separated image sets
+>
+> Hence, we first reproduce TrackNetV2 code and try to use our own recording video as the input video data.

 ### What you have tried so far?
 _Describe your current implementation_